data-mermaid/mermaidr/README.md

 #> #   observation_notes <chr>, contact_link <chr>
 ```

-You can access sample units and sample events the same way.
+You can access sample units and sample events the same way, and the data

-For Benthic PIT, sample units contain percent cover per sample unit, by
-benthic category.
-Sample *events* contain *mean* percent cover per
-sample event, by benthic category.
+format is the same as Benthic LIT.

-You can return both of these by setting the `data` argument.
-This will
+You can return both sample units and sample events by setting the `data`
-return a list of two data frames: one containing sample units, and the
+argument.
+This will return a list of two data frames: one containing
-other sample events.
+sample units, and the other sample events.

 ``` r
 xpdc_sample_units_events <- xpdc %>%